turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 ### Functionality / Basic Testing

 You must complete all of the User Stories outlined in the [What's Cookin Spec](https://frontend.turing.io/projects/whats-cookin.html) that your project has yet to finish.
+Make sure you spend some time reviewing the spec to take note of features that might be unfinished.
 These include:

 #### Users
 A `User` holds on to all of a user's data.
 As a user, I should be able to: